 This 1-day course is designed for persons who need to understand the basics of water programs authorized by the Clean Water Act (CWA).
 The course covers such essential topics as water permitting and compliance; storm water permitting and compliance; spill prevention, control and countermeasures planning and compliance; wetlands permitting; and other CWA programs.
 The course format includes practical exercises and an open group discussion sessions intended to maximize understanding of the material.
 Course completion will enable attendees to:

 This ½-day course is for environmental and maintenance personnel tasked with complying with the 40 CFR Part 82 ozone depleting substance (ODS) requirements.
-The course covers regulatory requirements regarding phase out schedules, labeling, stationary refrigerant systems (including leak repair provisions for equipment with refrigerant charge of >50 pounds), motor vehicle air conditioners, and halon fire suppression systems.
+The course covers regulatory requirements regarding phase out schedules, labeling, stationary refrigerant systems (including leak repair provisions for equipment with refrigerant charge = 50 pounds), motor vehicle air conditioners, and halon fire suppression systems.
+In addition, the course will cover the recent updates to the refrigerant management requirements within 40 CFR Part 82, Subpart F, including extension of the rules to non-ODS substitutes, revised appliance disposal requirements, and overhaul to the leak repair provisions with phased in compliance dates of 1/1/2017, 1/1/2018, and 1/1/2019.
 Both classroom and webinar sessions utilize real world examples and interactive discussions to reinforce important concepts and best practices.
 Attendees learn to:

 This 2-day course is for those who wish to learn about or gain a better understanding of environmental regulations.
 The course covers such essential topics as air quality permitting and compliance; water quality permitting and compliance; waste management; spill prevention, control and countermeasures planning; emergency planning and community right-to-know; and toxics substances control.
 The course format includes practice sessions and discussions to review key concepts culminating in a multi-media group exercise of a real scenario.
 Course completion enables attendees to: